rgerkin/mathiasverraes.github.com/_posts/2013-10-26-pre-merge-code-reviews.markdown

 Catching problems early when the code is written is great, but catching them before the code is written, is better.
 Go to the whiteboard with a couple of team members and draw out a solution everybody agrees with.
 Reviewing the code afterwards will be easier because you already have a model on the whiteboard.

-I'm assuming in thsi post that you use GitHub, but there are other solutions, such as ReviewBoard, BarKeep, Phabricator, and Gerrit.
+I'm assuming in this post that you use GitHub, but there are other solutions, such as ReviewBoard, BarKeep, Phabricator, and Gerrit.
 I did a little bit of research last year, and felt that GitHub was the best tool, but I have no hands-on experience with the others.
 YMMV.
 The important factor for me is that you can review stories or branches as a whole, and comment inline.